Stone Barns Center: The R&D lab for an ecological food culture.

 Address the Challenges: Describe how your Vision will address the challenges described in the previous question.

-What we are missing as a region eager to address these challenges is an ecological food culture, a pattern of eating that both reflects and is a catalyst for regenerative farming.
+What we are missing as a region eager to address these challenges is an ecological food culture, a pattern of eating that both reflects and is a catalyst for organic farming.
 Stone Barns Center is uniquely positioned to bring about such a food culture through our vision for 2050.

 Why is a new food culture the right approach?
 In the same way that human-centered design thinking has shown the power of “desirability” as a key entry point to change other systems, “flavor” is a key entry point to change the food system.
-We know that if we want this change to stick, it first has to be experienced as a feast for the palate, the eyes, and all of the senses to provide a way in to systems change.
+We know that if we want this change to stick, it first has to be experienced as a feast for the palate, the eyes, and all of the senses to provide a way into systems change.
 We invite our community to engage with the potential of food as a lever for addressing the health of our region, our soil, and ourselves by embodying that future through taste.
 Then, and arguably only then, can we affect the regional food system, providing the economic lift required to spur more regenerative farming while feeding millions of people more healthfully with regionally and seasonally relevant foods.

-Our vision tackles the challenges in our regional food system by using culture change to reshape the food economy: from a linear, transactional system into a networked, circular one, which benefits practitioners, consumers, communities and the earth.
+Our vision tackles the challenges in our regional food system by using food culture change to reshape the food economy: from a linear, transactional system into a networked, circular one, which benefits practitioners, consumers, communities and the earth.
 We will build on our longstanding work at the intersection of farmers and chefs to activate what we have found to be critical opportunity areas where more experimentation and learning could yield exponential impact in ecological and human health, farm viability, and other elements of thriving food systems.
 Through our ongoing partnership with the renowned restaurant Blue Hill at Stone Barns, our on-campus partner, we are working to uncover that which makes food most delicious in service of healthy soils and ecosystems.
 We know it begins with the growing and stewardship practices of the farmers who produce our food, but we also understand that it must be unlocked through culinary creativity that can shape a pattern of eating that supports those growing practices.